-Credit Hours and GPA Requirements

-A minimum of 124 credit hours of college-level work must be successfully completed in courses meeting the various requirements stated in this bulletin to earn the Bachelor of Science in Business degree.
+Credit Hours and GPA Requirements For students admitted or readmitted fall 2002 a minimum of 124 credit hours must be successfully completed in courses meeting the various requirements stated in this bulletin to earn the Bachelor of Science in Business degree.
 Of this number, at least 48 credit hours must be in business and economics courses and at least 62 credit hours must be in courses other than business and economics.
 A minimum cumulative GPA of 2.0 (C) is required for graduation.
-In addition, for students admitted or readmitted fall 2002 or later, students must achieve a minimum 2.0 (C) grade point average in business and economics courses not counted toward general education, and a minimum 2.0 (C) grade point average in their major requirements to graduate from the Kelley School of Business.
+In addition, students must achieve a minimum 2.0 (C) grade point average in business courses, and a minimum 2.0 (C) grade point average in their concentration requirements to graduate from the Kelley School of Business.
 Students with outstanding cumulative GPAs may graduate with honors.
 (See "Academic Distinction" in the "Special Opportunities" section.)

-Senior Residence Requirement Students who expect to receive the B.S. in Business degree from the Indiana University Kelley School of Business Indianapolis must complete the last 30 credit hours of work toward the degree program and one-half of their major requirements on the Indianapolis campus.
+Senior Residence Requirement Students who expect to receive the B.S. in Business degree from the Indiana University Kelley School of Business, Indianapolis, must complete the last 30 credit hours of work toward the degree program and one-half of their concentration requirements on the Indianapolis campus.

-Permission to take up to 6 credit hours during the senior year at another institution or by correspondence may be requested by petitioning the Executive Director of Academic Programs, Business/SPEA 3024, 801 W. Michigan Street, Indianapolis, IN 46202-5151; phone (317) 274-2147.
+Permission to take up to 6 credit hours during the senior year at another institution or by correspondence may be requested by petitioning the Chairperson of Undergraduate Programs, Business/SPEA 3024, 801 W. Michigan Street, Indianapolis, IN 46202-5151; phone (317) 274-2147.

-Degree Applications Candidates for the B.S. in Business degree must file an Intent to Graduate form with the Recorder's Office, Kelley School of Business, Business/SPEA Building 3024.
+Degree Applications Candidates for the B.S. in Business degree must file a degree application with the Recorder's Office, Kelley School of Business, Business/SPEA Building 3024.
 Application deadlines are September 1 for December graduation and December 1 for May, June, or August graduation.
-Kelley School of Business transcripts may reflect from one to three majors and zero to two minors.
+Kelley School of Business transcripts may reflect from one to three concentrations or majors and zero to two minors.

-Statute of Limitations Candidates for the B.S. in Business degree have the right to complete the degree requirements specified by the bulletin in effect at the time they were admitted or readmitted to Indiana University, as long as the required courses are available and no more than eight calendar years have elapsed since the date of admission or readmission.
+Statute of Limitations Candidates for the B.S. in Business degree have the right to complete the degree requirements specified by the bulletin in effect at the time they entered Indiana University, as long as the required courses are available and no more than eight calendar years have elapsed since the date of entry.
 In the event that the required courses are not available or more than eight years have elapsed, students are required to meet the degree requirements currently in effect.
 Students who are unclear about this requirement should see a Kelley School of Business advisor.